Cyano0/Strawberry-Game/README.md

    ### Mac OS X:
    Please download everything in folder **MacOSX_v2_1**,

    And use mouse to double click on file **Strawberry Hunter.app** to start the game.
-(Or use the commandline if you like.)
+(I don't have Mac OS operation system, so this one is not tested yet.
+If you find it working, I'll be happy to know.)